openvstorage/ovs-documentation/knownissues.md

 ## SSD failure
 In case an SSD of a host fails, there might be some consequences based upon the role of the failed SSD:
 * Read role: performance loss can be expected.
+Do note this role is no longer required if you use an accalerated ALBA with fragment cache.
-* DB, write role: shutdown the node and move all VMs from the host.
+* DB: shutdown the node and move all VMs from the host.
 The host will need to be replaced and once repaired added again.
+* Write: follow the steps as defined [here](Administration/maintenance/replacewrite.md) to replace the disk.
 * Scrub: no impact on running VMs.

 ## Assigning roles in parallel